rizwankhan1787/ansible-k8-cluster/README.md

 To configure scheduling in aws create a new role as below and execute the playbook

 ---
-  - name: Configure the overseer host.
+  - name: Configure the schedule host.
     hosts: schedule
     gather_facts: yes
     sudo: yes